A White Paper on keV Sterile Neutrino Dark Matter: Discussion - Pro and Cons for keV Neutrino as Dark Matter and Perspectives

 \subsection{Previous Bounds (Authors: A.~Boyarsky, J.~Franse, A.~Garzilli, D.~Iakubovskyi)}

 When looking for fermionic DM particles, one should in general search above the Tremaine-Gunn limit~\cite{Tremaine:1979we} of about $ 300 \unit{eV}$).
 Essentially, below this mass, the phase space density of Dark Matter particles that would be required by the observed amount of Dark Matter in dwarf galaxies, would violate the Pauli-exclusion principle.
-If the mass is below $2m_e c^2$, such a fermion can decay to neutrinos and photons with energy $E_\gamma=\frac12 m_\dm$~\cite{Pal:1981rm}.
-One can search for such particles in X-rays~\cite{Abazajian:2001vt,Dolgov:2000ew}.
+If the mass is below $2m_e c^2$, such a fermion can decay to neutrinos and photons with energy $E_\gamma=\frac12 m_\dm$~\cite{Pal:82}.
+One can search for such particles in X-rays~\cite{Abazajian:2001vt}, either by aiming to detect the diffuse X-ray background~\cite{Dolgov:2000ew} or by looking at nearby DM-dominated astrophysical objects~\cite{Abazajian:2001vt}.
+As a side note, Ref.~\cite{Abazajian:2001vt} also proposed the stacking method which was later on involved in the detection of the 3.5~keV hint~\cite{Bulbul:2014sua}.

 The omni-presence of Dark Matter in galaxies and galaxy clusters opens the way to check the decaying Dark Matter hypothesis~\cite{Boyarsky:2010ci}.
 The decaying Dark Matter signal is proportional to the \emph{column density} $\S_\dm=\int \rho_\dm d\ell$ -- the integral along the line of sight of the DM density distribution (unlike the case of annihilating Dark Matter, where the signal is proportional to $\int \rho_\dm^2 d\ell$).
 As long as the angular size of an object is larger than the field-of-view, the distance to the object drops out, which means that distant objects can give fluxes comparable to those of nearby ones~\cite{Boyarsky:2009af,Boyarsky:2009rb}.
 To be explicit, the flux in a Dark Matter decay signal is given by